WEIGHT DIVISION: Light Heavyweight

 In the fall of 2015, Ward signed a multi-fight deal with HBO and announced that he would be vacating his WBA Super Middleweight World Championship ahead of his move up in weight to the light heavyweight division.

 On March 26, 2016, Ward made his highly publicized 175-pound debut against Cuba’s undefeated and IBF number one rated light heavyweight contender Sullivan Barrera in front of frenzied crowd at Oracle Arena that including luminaries such as Michael B. Jordan, Stephen Curry, Marshawn Lynch and Draymond Green.
 Ward expertly managed the fight and began to unravel his opponent in the third round when he caught Barrera with a counter left hook, dropping him to the canvas.
-The rest was a routine victory for Ward. who scored a dominating dispatch of Barrera by way of unanimous decision.
+The rest was a routine victory for Ward who scored a dominating win of Barrera by way of unanimous decision.